EclecticGriffin/notsciibot/README.md

 a positive error.
 This means that the critic underestimated the value of a given state.
 Under these circumstances we would want the agent to make the associated action more probable.
-Similarly, when the critic overestimates the value of a state---producing a negative advantage---we would want to reduce the probability of the taken action since it may be erroneously high.
+Similarly, when the critic overestimates the value of a state — producing a negative advantage — we would want to reduce the probability of the taken action since it may be erroneously high.

 This is also subtly different from the policy gradient approach with